 There is much more to the grazing land we use for our horses than might first meet the eye.
 Part the grass and with any luck you’ll find a complex ecosystem of flora and fauna that helps support the land itself.
 To celebrate this amazing creature, we take a look at the dung beetle, its role in our pastures and why we need to take greater care of these amazing creatures.

 Dung beetle benefits

 Herbivore dung is a rich resource of food and shelter for beetles, flies and wasps.
 These insects have evolved to rely on an animal waste product that is in plentiful supply and in return they play a major part in the decomposition process; without them we would all be knee deep in it!
 Turn over a fresh dung pile and there should be hundreds of dung beetles and other insects present.

-There are over 40 species of dung beetle in the UK and according to ecologist, farmer and TV presenter, Dr Sarah Beynon, the dung beetle population is “a great indicator of the environment and how healthy that system is.” (podcast for National Insect Week 2014) The more the better!
+There are around 60 species of dung beetle in the UK and according to ecologist, farmer and TV presenter, Dr Sarah Beynon, the dung beetle population is “a great indicator of the environment and how healthy that system is.” (podcast for National Insect Week 2014) The more the better!